sgthmn/sgthmn.github.io/_posts/2025-02-16-Bluetooth.md

 published: true
 homepage: false
 ---

 ### Establishing Bluetooth using Arduino Ble 33 Nano.

 Prototyping bluetooth code was devoleped as an webapp for ease of code and access.
 Webpage is linked below.
-After uploading code#A2 to arduino, and rebooting it, it should pop up under "Arduino".
+After uploading code#A2 to the Arduino, and rebooting it, it should pop up under "Arduino".

+This is the first step of introducing mobility to the PowerMeter.

 _Note this website only supports browsers with Blueooth Webkit support: Chrome or Edge.
 On an iPad/iPhone I reccomend using the custom browser "Bluefy".
 It's free._